Financial Accountability Return Guide

 Trainee scholarship subsidies (amounts paid by the department to trainees) are not included in the financial accountability statement.

-Note: Wages paid to trainees under this program included in this financial accountability statement should not be noted on your Start Strong for Community Preschool financial accountability statement.
+Note: Wages paid to trainees under this program included in this financial accountability statement should not be noted on Start Strong for Community Preschool financial accountability statement.

 Additional information